LachlanNXT/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I decided not to augment the dataset because the model seems to work fine without and due to time constraints.

 #### 2. Final model architecture

+I started with the LeNet Lab model and modified it.
+The resulting architecture is very similar, with an extra convolutional layer, more neurons per layer, and dropout on the first convolutional layer added.

 My final model consisted of the following layers: